 Anthony Davis has two different rookie cards in 2012-13 Select Basketball.
 Both come with autographs and are numbered to 149, with the second card (#270) adding a jersey piece.

 2012-13 Panini Signatures does not have a typical product format.
 While there is no true base offering, the Chase Rookies set basically assumes that role.
 Each player has ten cards, all featuring different images, and every card is numbered to 25.
 This larger quantity of low-numbered cards makes it a little easier for collectors to snag the rookie of an elite player like Anthony Davis.

 Simple and to the point, there is no fluff with Panini's line of sticker cards.
 It may not be the top choice among Anthony Davis rookie cards, but '12-13 Panini Stickers is a great way to keep young collectors involved with top NBA players for a fraction of the cost.

 Although Panini featured Davis' signature heavily in earlier products, 2012-13 Panini Threads has his first autographed rookie card.
 While that makes it notable in its own right, it's also printed on wood card stock, giving it an even more distinct look and feel.

-One of the more unique entries, 2012-13 Panini Timeless Treasures Glass Rookie cards have autographs with a see-through design that gives the appearance it's floating.
+One of the more unique entries, the 2012-13 Panini Timeless Treasures Glass Rookie cards have autographs with a see-through design that gives the appearance it's floating.
 Numbered to just 188, Anthony Davis is by far the toughest to find in the subset.
-Most other rookie players have 399 or 499 copies.
+Most other rookie players have either 399 or 499 copies.

 The 2012-13 Panini Totally Certified rookie card for Anthony Davis arrives with the subtlety of an elephant in an elevator.
 Loud and proud, the etched foil design is unmistakable.
 Among unnumbered rookies, this is one of the more valuable options but still in reach for most collectors.